Background pattern

 • Weight loss.

-• Alteration of taste or loss of it, which generally recovers in a few weeks after treatment interruption**.
-This can lead, in very few patients, to a significant decrease in appetite and weight loss.
-Inform your doctor if the alteration of taste lasts for several days.
+• Alteration of taste or loss of taste, which usually recovers a few weeks after treatment is discontinued**.
+This can lead, in very few patients, to a decrease in appetite and significant weight loss.
+Inform your doctor if the alteration of taste lasts several days.

 • Yellow eyes or skin (liver problems).